+When comparing the previous model of \cite{Holy2022d} with our newly proposed model allowing for admixing of the foreign born population and a more general correlation structure, we can say that the direction of the effects remains the same but the values and significance slightly differs.
+We believe the proposed model to be more reliable due to the better handling of correlations in the error term.
 The proposed model also has a better fit as it takes into account the effects of cultural heterogeneity.
 Typical migration patterns involve people moving from less developed countries to more developed ones.
-The less developed countries tend to have governance of considerably inferior quality connected to particular cultural roadblocks as identified in \cite{Holy2021c} and confirmed here.
-Namely, the positive effect of Individualism, and to some extent Long-Term Orientation and Indulgence with the negative effect of Power Distance, and to a lesser extent Masculinity and Uncertainty Avoidance.
+The less developed countries tend to have governance of considerably inferior quality connected to particular cultural roadblocks as identified in \cite{Holy2022d} and confirmed here.
+Namely, the positive effect of Individualism, Long-Term Orientation, and Indulgence with the negative effect of Power Distance, and to a lesser extent Masculinity and Uncertainty Avoidance.
 Therefore, the admixture of holders of cultures from less developed countries should cause the deterioration of governance even in developed countries across the board.
-Surprisingly enough, it does not.
-In any case by incorporating information on migration patterns, the cultural level indicators are a more faithful measure of culture in comparison to Hofstede's cultural dimensions.
+By incorporating information on migration patterns, cultural level indicators can provide a more accurate measure of culture compared to Hofstede's cultural dimensions.